bcgov/citz-imb-sso-react/README.md

 |   ├── workflows/
 |   |   ├── npm-dep-report.yaml             # Reports on new package versions.
 |   |   └── releases.yaml                   # Creates a new GitHub Release.
-├── .husky/
-|   └── post-commit                         # Script that runs after a git commit.
 ├── scripts/
 |   ├── bump-version.mjs                    # Bumps version in package.json file.
 |   ├── post-commit-version-change.mjs      # Bumps version when post-commit is run.